 6. Returning Soon To Work Right After The Surgery

 If you want to remain to your duties right after the surgery without proper rest can delay your recovery process.
-Plan your leave beforehand for a quick recovery and speak to your doctor and find out when to resume your work after your surgical-procedures.
+Plan your leave for a quick recovery, speak to your doctor, and find out when to resume your work after your surgical procedures.

 7. Failing To Follow-Up With The Doctor

 Follow-up with your doctor is mandatory!
-It helps to track the progress of healing, reduce risks and complications, and to check the need for therapies to make the patient more independent.
-So, the journey towards the road of recovery is obtained only with the proper surgical follow-up hence, never miss any follow-up with your doctor.
+It helps track the progress of healing, reduce risks and complications, and check the need for therapies to make the patient more independent.
+So, the journey towards recovery is obtained only with the proper surgical follow-up; hence, never miss any follow-up with your doctor.

 8. Stay Positive Always

 Staying positive is the primary thing required during your recovery stage.
-Give your body enough time to heal so that, you can soon get back on your track.
-But if you are feeling depressed, anxiety, or mood problems and couldn’t focus on things, then reach out to your doctor immediately.
+Give your body enough time to heal so that you can soon get back on your track.
+But if you are feeling depressed, anxious, or have mood problems and can’t focus on things, reach out to your doctor immediately.

-He or she can help ease your symptoms.
-If any anti-depressant medicines are prescribed, order it from any reliable online pharmacy store and get medicine delivery at doorstep.
+They can help ease your symptoms.
+If any anti-depressant medicines are prescribed, order them from any reliable online pharmacy store and deliver them to the doorstep.